 Dan folded the washcloth as they walked.
 “Did you read many books when you lived in America, Virgil Blue?”

 “I did, but that was ages ago.
 Why do you ask?”

 “This is just like The Hitchhiker’s Guide to the Galaxy.”

 “Take wisdom where you find it, Dan.
 There are no coincidences.
-You read those books on the path to the next eternity, where you will be one of the Mountain’s highest servants—a Zephyr.”
-At the heart of the monastery Virgil Blue rapped the wall with his cane.
-The cobblestones cradled a door smeared with ash and grime.
+You read those books on the path to the next eternity, where you’ll be one of the Mountain’s highest servants—a Zephyr.”
+At the heart of the monastery, Virgil Blue rapped the wall with his cane.
+The cobblestones cradled a hinged panel smeared with ash and grime.
 “Would you open the furnace?
 I’m not so limber in the winter.”

 “Should I remove my robes to keep them clean?”

 “First clean the furnace.
 Then remove your robes.
-Such paltry items are worthless in the next eternity.”
+Such paltry items have no use in the next eternity.”

 Dan swallowed.
 “Yes, Virgil Blue.”
-He pried the door ajar.
+He pried the panel ajar.
 The furnace vomited black ash over his orange robes.
 He pulled soot from the furnace with his bare hands.

 “I’ll return.
 I have a parting gift for you, Dan.”